-Salmonellosis is an important bacterial disease of poultry, caused by infection with Salmonella
+Salmonellosis is the name of a collection of diseases caused by infection with the genus Salmonella

-- Arizonosis: Arizonosis is a septicemic disease of young chickens and turkeys, caused by the bacterium Salmonella enterica subsp. arizonae (S. arizonae).
+- Arizonosis: Arizonosis is a septicemic disease of young turkeys, sometimes chicks, caused by Salmonella enterica subsp. arizonae (S. arizonae).
 The disease presents in both acute or chronic form and is characterized by septicemia, neurological signs and blindness.

 - Pullorum disease (PD): Pullorum disease, also referred to commonly as Bacillary White Diarrhea, is an acute systemic disease of young chicks, caused by infection with S. Pullorum.
 It is mainly a problem for newly hatched chicks, which begin to show clinical signs of infection within a couple weeks upon hatching.
 Chicks may be seen huddling under heat sources, making continuous faint chirping and peeping noises.
 These chicks will also develop white chalky droppings that cause them to develop white pasted vents (known commonly as 'pasty butt').

 - Fowl typhoid (FT): Fowl typhoid is an acute or chronic septicemic disease that usually is most significant in growing and adult chickens and turkeys.
 It is caused by infection with S. Gallinarum.
 Clinical signs differ depending on the severity of the infection.
 Infected chickens often will die 5-10 days following when they first develop clinical signs.

 - Paratyphoid (PT) Infection: Paratyphoid (PT) Infection is a common disease of chickens, usually more significant to younger chicks than for adults.
 It is caused by several different strains of Salmonella spp.
 The most common being S. Typhimurium and S. Enteritidis.